melanietosik/melanietosik/README.md

 ### ⁉️ FAQ

-- **Q:** Can you help me become a data scientist? **A:** Possibly!
+- **Q:** Can you help me become a data scientist? **A:** Maybe!
 I'm happy to answer specific questions, but it's very, very difficult to give generic career advice in this field.
-I picked up a new book called "Build a Career in Data Science" earlier this year and it's an incredible resource, so I'd recommend you start there.
+I picked up a new book called _Build a Career in Data Science_ earlier this year and it's an incredible resource, so I'd recommend you start there.
-- **Q:** Favorite books?
-Currently reading? **Q:** All time favorites: _The Book Thief_ and _When Breath Becomes Air_.
+- **Q:** Book recommendations? **Q:** All time favorites: _The Book Thief_ and _When Breath Becomes Air_.
 Currently reading: _A New Earth_.
 - **Q:** What is that accent? **Q:** It's German.
 One day I'm going to hire a voice coach to help me iron out my R's.

 ### Contact